Dagbon music and dance: Contemporary Music and Dance

-Modern artists who perform in Dagbanli include Sherifa Gunu, R2bees, Sherif Ghaale, and Awal Alhassan.
+Modern artists who perform in Dagbanli include Sherifa Gunu, R2bees, Fancy Gadam, Macassio, Fadlan, Don Sigli, Sherif Ghaale, and Awal Alhassan.

 The rhythm game series Just Dance features the sound track "Dagomba" in their games.
 Composed by Sorcerer, the song samples music of the Dagomba people.

+The following sound engineers that are helping in producing the "Dagomba" rhythm are Blue Bratz, Dr. Fiza, Stone B, Ojay Dramz, and many more.